oVirt/ovirt-site/source/event/workshop/workshop-november-2011-day-one.html.md

 The schedule contains links to a unique pad (Etherpad document) for each session.
 When notes are moved to the wiki, the link to the wiki page is added to this schedule for future reference.

+The original location for this page is [Workshop November 2011 - Day One](Workshop November 2011 - Day One).

 *   8:30AM – 9:00 AM : Opening Welcome and Introductions
     -   Project kick-off and welcome from strategic supporters
 *   9:00AM – 10:45AM : Demo / Architecture